masc-ucsc/docs/docs/pyrope/10b-vslang.md

 }
 ```

-A Rust style Pyrope equivalent:
+A Rust style Pyrope equivalent, but this is an overkill because the base type
+does not have any method pending, so the `extends` does not have anything to
+check.

 ```
 pub type AnObject = (